 The library provides a wide range of electronic books through various channels.
 The rules and regulations on how you can access and what you can do with the content can differ and depends on the provider.
 Most titles can be used by an unlimited number of users at the same time.
 It is usually possible to read books both online and offline.
 Parts of books can be printed and/or downloaded.

 At the moment most course books are not available in electronic form through the library.
 Some are available in electronic form for private purchase and individual use, but not for multiple use.
 Also, the books are often only available through extensive textbook collections, and not for individual purchase.
-However, to address the current situation, some major publishers are making parts of their collection accessible for all users.
-For further information see “Publishers are making digital material accessible during the Covid-19”, further down the page.

 All e-books SSE has access to are found in the library catalogue MerQuery.
 To filter them out, apply the filters “Available Online” and “Books”.